 While it’s a relief to get Medicare when you turn 65, Medicare is not free.
 You may have to pay Premiums or Deductibles1.
 A premium is a monthly payment; a deductible is an annual amount you pay before your coverage kicks in.

-As you know, there are four parts to Medicare – A, B, C, and D. If you are enrolled in a Part C (Medicare Advantage) plan, costs and premiums are very different and you can learn more here.
-Part D, the prescription drug plan, has premiums and deductibles that are described here.
+As you may know, there are four parts to Medicare - Medicare Part A, B, C and D. If you are enrolled in a Part C (Medicare Advantage (Part C) plan, costs and premiums are very different and you can learn more here.
+Part D, the prescription drug coverage, has plan premiums and deductibles that are described here.

 What Are the Premiums of Medicare Part A?

 Part A of Medicare, which is usually known as the hospital portion, is premium-FREE for most people.
 Part A also covers nursing home stays, home health care, and hospice care.
 If you or your husband worked 40 quarters or more in your lifetime, Part A is automatic and you will pay no monthly premiums2.
 You can also get premium-free Part A if you already get Social Security benefits or are eligible to get those benefits but have not filed yet3.

 If in the case you don't qualify for premium-free Part A, you can still sign up.
 In 2023, you will pay between $278 and $506 each month, depending on how many months you paid Medicare taxes.

 Deductibles of Medicare Part A

 If most people will get Part A without paying premiums, what other costs could you incur for a hospital stay or the other benefits that are part of Part A?
 Most Medicare Supplemental insurance (Medigap) policies pay at least 50% of your hospital deductible, and up to 100% of your hospital coinsurance, including up to 365 days after your Medicare coverage runs out.